madeline-scyphers/Procyon-Wiki/docs/Procyon/Iota/index.md

 share: "true"
 title: Iota
 ---
+---
+summary: Iota is the main industrial system in the sector.
+Between the shipyards, [[Procyon/Iota/Amerath|Amerath]]'s pharmaceuticals research and production, and [[Procyon/Iota/Indri|Indri]]'s factories, a plurality of goods/ships/medicine/etc are produced in Iota.
+aliases:
+    - Iota
+tags:
+    - location
+share: "true"
+---
 The planets in Iota orbit a pair of stars—a yellow sun (Iota-1) and a brown dwarf (Iota-2).
 By the time the Hegemony arrived, there were two asteroid belts, one of which still has a large portion of a shattered planet remaining in its midst.
 Although both the belts were clearly planets once upon a time, nobody is sure what sort of calamity shattered them.
 As is their wont, the Guilds didn’t look a gift horse in the mouth—they set up the Iota shipyards, which service many ships in the sector using metals from the belts.

 # Locations